riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 Two surveys:

-  * A Google Consumer Survey asking people to compare how much their Wikipedia usage has changed since 2011.
+  * A Google Consumer Survey of a US audience (without any demographic filters) asking people to compare how much their Wikipedia usage has changed since 2011.
-  * (Not yet launched) A Survey Monkey Audience survey asking the same question as the Google Consumer Survey, plus some other background and follow-up questions.
+  * A Survey Monkey US Audience survey (again, no demographic filters) asking the same question as the Google Consumer Survey, plus some other background and follow-up questions.